Hiking the Luakaha Falls Trail on Oʻahu, Hawaiʻi

 Distance: 0.8 miles / 1.3 km

-That being said, 100% of the Luakaha Falls Trail is on property that is accessible to the public, so long as you have a valid permit.
-I say this to say that some residents in the area would have you believe the trail is off-limits to all.
+That said, 100% of the Luakaha Falls Trail is on property that is accessible to the public, so long as you have a valid permit.
+I say this to emphasize that some local residents in the area would have you believe the trail is off-limits to all, but this is simply not true.

 To learn more about this, click here to skip ahead.